withdave/qlik/snippets/qcs_reloadTrigger.md

     // Check to see if the reload request returned rows, and the variables carry data.
 If not, fail this reload If (NoOfRows('ReloadLog') <> 1) OR ('$(sub_ReloadTime)' = '') OR ('$(sub_ReloadID)' = '') THEN
     	// Fail with an error for the log
-        Call Error('An unexpected number of rows was returned by the reloads API');
+        Call Error('An unexpected number of rows was returned by the reloads API, or invalid data was found.');
     END IF;

     TRACE >>> Returned reload $(sub_ReloadID) at $(sub_ReloadTime);